-The absolute deadline for submission was 29 January 2016 and the EA are informing companies that have failed to comply of potential enforcement action.
-We are still able to help if ESOS compliance applies to your organisation however - contact us now.
+The deadline for the Phase One submission was 29 January 2016 and the EA are now informing companies that have failed to comply of potential enforcement action, see more details below.
+We are able to help if the EA contacts your organisation about ESOS non-compliance - contact us now.

-The information below further clarified how the EA intends to enforce and apply the legislation:
+The information below clarified how the EA intends to enforce and apply the legislation:

 - If a company had not notified the EA by 29 January 2016, there may be the possibility that enforcement action will be taken.
 Financial penalties range between £5,000 and £50,000 plus £500 per day thereafter (up to 80 days).

 - Companies trying to push through ISO 50001 as a form of compliance had until 30 June 2016 to gain certification.